 John Rutherford (FL-04) is serving his first term in the U.S. House of Representatives.
-He sits on the House Committee on Homeland Security, the House Judiciary Committee, and the House Committee on Veterans' Affairs.
+He sits on the House Judiciary Committee, and the House Appropriations Committee where he serves on three subcommittees: Transportation, Housing and Urban Development; Legislative Branch; and State and Foreign Operations.

 John has lived in Jacksonville, Florida since 1958, and attended Florida Junior College and Florida State University where he studied Criminology.
 He is a graduate of the FBI National Academy, 171st Session and the National Executive Institute.
 He began his career in law enforcement in 1974 as a patrolman in the Jacksonville Sheriff’s Office, working his way up through the JSO where he eventually served as Director.